Counseling

-The Department of Counseling educates students for employment in school (K-12 and higher education) and community mental health and human service settings.
+The Department of Counseling educates students for employment in school and community mental health and human service settings.
 At the doctoral level, students are trained as counselor educators in faculty positions in higher education and in leadership positions in the counseling profession.
 Counselors are practitioners, consultants, and coordinators who assist in problem solving, decision-making, and personal growth and development in individual, family, school, and/or career issues.
-Counselors receive training in the eight core areas identified by the American Counseling Association and the Council for Accreditation of Counseling and Related Educational Programs:
+Counselors receive training in the eight core areas identified by the Council for Accreditation of Counseling and Related Educational Programs:

 - Group counseling and group work,

-At the Masters level, we offer a School Counseling M.A. and a Clinical Mental Health Counseling M.A.
+At the masters level, we offer a School Counseling M.A. and a Clinical Mental Health Counseling M.A.
 Both options require additional specialty courses and comprehensive written and oral examinations focused on the student's career track.
-The more advanced graduate degrees (Ed.S., Ed.D., and Ph.D.) develop depth, supervisory, pedagogy, research, and leadership skills in these areas.
+The more specialist and doctoral degrees develop depth, supervisory, pedagogy, research, and leadership skills in these areas.

 The M.A., Ed.S., Ed.D., and Ph.D. are offered in Counselor Education.
-Information regarding specific requirements and program options is available from the Phyllis J. Washington College of Education website.
 The M.A. and Ph.D. programs are accredited by CACREP.
-The School Counseling M.A. program is also accredited the Montana Board of Public Education.
+The School Counseling M.A. program is also accredited by the Montana Board of Public Education.

 Admission to Counseling